- Explain the benefits of playing games with your students

 - Identify strategies to instill a sense of success in your students

-Participants will earn 1.5 ACVREP, CTLE credits, or Continuing Education credits by completing an online quiz.
+Participants will earn 1.5 ACVREP, CTLE, Continuing Education, or OSPI credits by completing an online quiz.

-By registering for ACVREP, CTLE credits, or Continuing Education credits, you will be provided with a self-paced tutorial using video clips and other resources related to this topic, as well as an online test to assess your knowledge.
+By registering for ACVREP, CTLE, Continuing Education, or OSPI credits, you will be provided with a self-paced tutorial using video clips and other resources related to this topic, as well as an online test to assess your knowledge.

 All sales on self-paced courses are final!

-Upon successful completion of the test, you will earn 1.5 ACVREP, CTLE credits, or Continuing Education credits (your choice).
+Upon successful completion of the test, you will earn 1.5 ACVREP, CTLE, Continuing Education, or OSPI credits (your choice).
 You will be able to print a signed Perkins certificate demonstrating that you earned the credits.
 Instructions on how to enroll in the tutorial and take the online test will be emailed to you after you have successfully registered.
 Perkins eLearning profiles are unique to the learning platform, and separate from any other username/password you have with Perkins.
 If you already have a user profile for the learning platform, you will use that existing profile to access the tutorial.